dlguswo333/dlguswo333.github.io/markdown/2023/12-19-en-migrate-blog-to-sveltekit-styling.md

 I wanted to create a separate file for theme script codes and reference it from `app.html` in Sveltekit. but it seemed like there is no easy way to do that.<br>
-The emitted compiled output html contains the script tag as it is;
+The emitted compiled output html contains the script tag as is;
 no transpiling, no src path substitution.

 ```html